McZarya/UFDMU/README.md

 3: Once it has finished installing all the dependencies, you can run start.bat.

 ## Note: Like most things you may encounter errors if so report them to McZarya#0001 on discord

+I hate the name as much as you do